mohd-muzamil/ProcessTransactions_BigData_FraudDetection_LiveDashboard/README.md

 ### Sytem to replicate Transaction Processing using BIG Data and Fraud Detection system using Machine Learning.
 #### **Work in progress.....

-Big Data System to generate fake transaction data (credit &amp; debit) and stream it to HIVE table using Apache Kafka.
+Big Data System to generate fake transaction data (credit &amp; debit) and stream it to HIVE table using Apache Kafka. \
-Apache Spark is used to process it during streaming.
+Apache Spark will be used to process it during streaming.

 <hr>
 #### Machine Learning